NixOS/nix/doc/manual/src/command-ref/nix-env.md

 ## Description

-This operation makes path the current profile for the user.
-That is, the symlink `~/.nix-profile` is made to point to path.
+This operation makes *path* the current profile for the user.
+That is, the symlink `~/.nix-profile` is made to point to *path*.

 ## Examples